rustyeddy/rustyeddy.com/content/notes/website-design-process.md

 title: Web Developers Guide to Web Design
 date: 2019-12-30
 description: >
-  I am a developer with modest design skills, on a good day, beyond medicore on most.
-But not to worry!
-We can learn some basic rules from some great Designers and here are some tips
+  I am a developer with modest design skills on a good day, and no formal training in the great arts of Design and User eXperience.
+However, I have compiled a set of BPs that allow the non designer in me to produce good looking and professional UIs at least I think so, what do you think?.
 categories:
   - design
   - process